Life Insurance in Germany: The Definitive Guide (2025)

 5. Wealthy Families: For those with large estates, life insurance is a helpful tool for covering estate taxes.
 This way, more of the estate’s value can be passed on to heirs.

-6. Businesses with key employees: If a company depends on certain key individuals, “key person insurance” helps to keep operations running smoothly if an essential employee passes away.
+6. Businesses with key employees: If a company depends on certain key individuals, “key person insurance” helps to keep operations running smoothly if an essential employee or business partner passes away.

 7. Married Pensioners: Life insurance can supplement pension benefits, offering a safety net to replace lost income for a surviving spouse.